AlishbaSaboor/AlishbaSaboor/README.md

 <h3 align="center">A passionate Data Science & Machine Learning enthusiast</h3>

 <p align="center">
 A 5th-semester Computer Science student exploring Data Science and Machine Learning.
 I’m passionate about understanding data, uncovering insights, and building skills step by step.
-Eager to grow my skills and explore the world of data science one step at a time 🔍
+Eager to grow my skills and explore the world of data science one step at a time🔍
 </p>

 - 🌱 Currently learning Python, SQL, and foundational Data Science concepts